-Bill Camp - Board President
+Bill Camp - Honorary Life Board Member

 Bill Camp was born in 1944 in the ‘cotton mill’ town of Anderson, South Carolina in the red hills of the Piedmont.
 He attended Millsaps College from 1962-64 in Jackson, Mississippi.
 After participating in some early activities supporting racial integration, he was selected for assassination by the Mississippi State White Citizens Council, the true power in the State, who ran the State death squads.
 He got across the border before sundown and enrolled in the University of Oregon, in Eugene, Oregon.
 He graduated in 1966.